Sunday, 30 November 2014

 METHOD :

-Wash and cut the two ends of the potols.
+Wash, cut the two ends of the potols.
 Peel the skins keeping little gaps.
-Now with the edge of a knife bring out the seeds of the potols.
-Be careful not to break them while doing so.
+With the edge of a knife take out the seeds of the potols.
+Let not tear them while doing it.
 This way you can see vacuums created inside them.
-Apply little salt and turmeric powder and keep aside covered.
+Apply salt, turmeric powder, keep aside covered.

-Wash the posto in a strainer.
-With help of a blender, make a smooth paste of posto, seeds of potol and green chilli.
-Crumble the paneer with your hands.
+Wash posto in a strainer.
+With help of blender, make smooth paste of posto, seeds of potol, green chilli.
+Crumble the paneer with your hand.
 Slice the onion.

-Heat 2 tbsp oil in a wok.
+Heat 2 tbsp oil in wok.
 Temper with cumin seeds.
-Add the sliced onions.
+Add sliced onions.
 As they turn golden brown, add the paste.
 Keep stirring till it separates from oil.
 Add the crumbled paneer.
 Add little salt and turmeric..
-Stir well for 3 to 4 minutes or till most of the water dries up.
-Switch off.
+Stir well for 3 to 4 minutes or until most of water dries up.
+Switch off gas stove.
 Your filling is ready.
-Transfer to a bowl and let cool.
+Transfer to a bowl, let cool.

-Fry the pointed gourds in the same oil till they turn golden brown.
-Transfer to a plate and let cool.
+Fry pointed gourds in oil till they turn golden brown.
+Transfer to plate, let cool.
+Once the filling cools, stuff holes of the fried pointed gourds with the filling using back of a spoon.

-Add the fried stuffed potols.
+Add fried stuffed potols.
 Cook covered for another 2-3 minutes.
-Add the sugar and ghee.
-Stir and switch off.
-The gravy will be thick.
-To be served only with steamed rice!!
+Add sugar, ghee.
+Stir, switch off gas stove.
+The gravy would be thick.
+Serve it with steamed rice, goes good with roti!!

 Sunday, 16 November 2014